At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 And my next task will be to make a ULX4M-LD board – D stands for DDR in our case this will be DDR3.

-In that time I hope other issues could be found if any and clear for ULX4M-LS v003…
+In that time I hope other issues could be found if any and clear them for ULX4M-LS v003…

 And last news for now – at some point CrowdSupply accepted ULX4M Submission, and we have signed a Statement of Work!
 So expect the CrowdSupply ULX4M preview page soon!